Chowdhury-DSP/releases/README.md

 - If new builds are available, the script will download them to a `nightly_plugins` directory that can be accessed by the ChowDSP web page.

-TODO: make a releases script.
+TODO: make a releases script (update metadata version?).